 Analysis / Bias

 In review, Kalamazoo News reports local news with minimal bias in wording such as this Vaccine supply nearly doubles for some West Michigan health departments, still not enough.
-Many news stories are accompanied by videos from the TV station.
+Videos from the TV station accompany many news stories.
 National and international news is provided through the Associated Press and others by Sinclair properties.

-Editorially, WLOS.com does not publish op-eds, however, when reporting on politics they tend to slightly favor the right.
+Editorially, Wwmt.com does not publish op-eds; however, they tend to favor the right slightly when reporting on politics.
 Further, the website also features links to conservative TV host Sharyl Attkisson’s Full Measure TV program as well as conservative Eric Bolling.
-In general, the news is reported factually and with a slight right-leaning editorial bias.
+In general, they report news factually and with a slight right-leaning editorial bias.

 Failed Fact Checks

 Overall, we rate WWMT – Kalamazoo News Right-Center Biased based on editorial positions that slightly favor the right.
 We also rate them High for factual reporting due to proper sourcing and a clean fact check record.
 (D. Van Zandt 02/09/2021) Updated (12/01/2021)